 Availability is Key.

 Consumers like choice.
 With today’s connection options, they want to be able to discover everything they can about your product whenever they want, the way they want.
-That means building out your presence so it offers connectivity no matter how your customers find you: mobile device, desktop device, through social media, via kiosks or even a brick and mortar store.
+That means building out your presence so it offers connectivity no matter how your customers find you.
+This also goes for a mobile device, desktop device, through social media, via kiosks or even a brick and mortar store.

 Once you commit to an omni-channel strategy, stay on top of it.
 Monitor social media about your brand, and if you see any complaints or concerns expressed, address them immediately, because consumers can be a fickle bunch.
 EMarketer reports 56% of U.S. consumers told strategy and consulting company Accenture that “the number of brands they considered had increased significantly in the past 10 years.
 Nearly half of those surveyed also said they were more likely to switch brands than they were 10 years ago.”
 Your global brand needs careful, ongoing management, as this blog on Global Brand Management shows.
 Don’t take customers for granted.
 They have other options.